 Jacob also struggles with his school work some of the time as his caring role makes him feel tired and he cannot always concentrate at home.

-Young Carers sessions give children like Jacob the opportunity to take part in activities he otherwise wouldn’t be able to do.
-Young Carers give Jacob the chance to socialise with people his own age who understand his situation and allows him to be himself away from caring.
+Our Young Carers sessions give children like Jacob the opportunity to take part in activities he otherwise wouldn’t be able to do.
+Young Carers gives Jacob the chance to socialise with people his own age who understand his situation and allows him to be himself away from caring.

 Alf is 81 years old and is a full-time carer for his wife, Betty, who had a stroke five years ago.

 Since his wife had her stroke Alf’s life has completely changed.
 They have had to move into a new house to accommodate Betty’s needs and Alf constantly has to think about his wife’s care arrangements.

 “I had to give up bowls, which I hugely enjoyed.
 Unfortunately, due to my wife’s condition I was unable to leave her on her own.”